dmitrypol/dmitrypol.github.io/_posts/2018-08-19-redis-probabilistic-data-structures.md

 categories: redis
 ---

-On a recent project we had to develop a process to  de-dupe events from our web log files as we were processing them through a data pipeline.
+On a previous project we had to develop a process to  de-dupe events from our web log files as we were processing them through a data pipeline.
 We decided to use a hash of IP & UserAgent combination to "uniquely" identify users responsible for the events and temporarily stored data in Redis.

 * TOC
 {:toc}